A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Numerical experiments

 For problems having only equality constraints, we add a new inequality constraints of the form

 where $c_{lt}$ is the last equality constraint, $e$ is the $n-$dimensional vector of all one and $b$ is chosen such that \eqref{eq:adinq} is active at the first solution given in \cite{Hock1981,Schit1987} of the original problem.
-For problems having only inequality constraints, we introduce an equality constraint which is generated by shifting the last nonlinear active constraint (if exists) horizontally by $1$ unit and vertically by a proper distance such that the ``$=$'' holds at the first solution of the original problem.
-If none of the nonlinear inequality constraints is active, then we shift the last one vertically so that it becomes active and make it an equality.
+For problems having only inequality constraints, we introduce an equality constraint which is generated by shifting the last nonlinear active constraint (if exists) horizontally by $1$ unit and vertically by a proper distance such that ``$=$'' holds at the first solution of the original problem.
+If none of the nonlinear inequality constraints is active, then we shift the last one vertically so that it becomes active and make it an equality. {By the construction, the solution set of an adapted problem is contained by that of the corresponding original problem.}

+In what follows, the test problems are numbered in the same way as \cite{Hock1981,Schit1987}, for instance, ``HS06'' means that this problem is modified from Problem No. 6 in Hock and Schittkowski's collection \cite{Hock1981} and ``S216'', Problem No. 216 in Schittkowski's set \cite{Schit1987}.

-\subsection{Experimental Details}
+\subsubsection{Experimental Details}

-We are particularly interested in variation in the algorithm's performance with respect to the iteration and the sample size.
-We consider six tiers of the maximum iteration counts
+We are particularly interested in variation in the algorithm's performance with respect to different levels of noise and sample size.
+We consider three tiers of $\sigma$

 and five levels of sample size